 You can use jaggery instead of sugar as a healthy alternative.

-If using colder decoction, heat it up until warm.
-Do not boil otherwise it will turn bitter. then mix with hot milk and serve.
+If using a colder decoction, heat it until warm.
+Do not boil it; otherwise, it will turn bitter.
+Then mix with hot milk and serve.

-Although iced filter coffee is not a traditional thing, you can definitely add some ice cubes and make yourself a iced cold coffee.
+Although iced filter coffee is not traditional, you can add some ice cubes and make yourself an iced cold coffee.

 You Might Also Like